 A: Yes, you do need a state parks vehicle pass to enter Cherry Creek State Park.
-You can purchase daily or annual passes at the park entrance or at the range.
-Also, a membership in the Centennial State Shooting Club includes an annual state parks pass.
+You can purchase daily or annual passes at the park entrance.
 Use the following link for more information from the park: Click Here

 Q: What size of shot can I use at the trap ranges?

 A: The shot size must be 7-1/2 or smaller, e.g. 7-1/2, 8, 9.